 Since Internet terminals are located in public areas that are shared by people of all ages, backgrounds and sensibilities, Library users are asked to consider this when accessing potentially controversial, offensive or disturbing information and images.
 The Library reserves the right to require individuals to discontinue the display of information and images that disrupt the orderly operation of the Library.

 The Library uses filtering software on all public access computers.
 Filtering software cannot guarantee the appropriateness of sites on the Internet for any particular age group.
 Filtering software cannot guarantee that sites on the Internet having legitimate research or other value will not be blocked.
-Anyone age 17 or older who wishes to view a blocked site containing constitutionally protected material may request that staff disable the filtering software.
+Anyone age 17 or older who wishes to view a blocked site containing constitutionally protected material may request that staff unblock access and make the requested site available to view.

-Library users are cautioned that the Internet is not a secure medium and all transactions, files and communications may be vulnerable to unauthorized access and, therefore, should be considered public.
-The Library will not release information on the use of the Internet by members of the public except as required by law.
+Library users are cautioned that the Internet is not a secure medium and all transactions, files, communications, and other information provided on the Internet may be vulnerable to unauthorized access and, therefore, should be considered public.
+Library users are solely responsible for protecting their personal information while using the Library’s Internet connections The Library will not release a library user’s Internet usage records except as required by law.